Georgetown keeps growing, edges Seton Hall for its fourth win in six games

 Sandro Mamukelashvili led Seton Hall (13-9, 10-6) with 22 points, and Shavar Reynolds Jr. had 13.

-Georgetown took a 38-35 lead into halftime — a margin that actually felt like a disappointment.
+Georgetown took a 38-35 lead into halftime that actually felt like a disappointment.
 The Hoyas had started strong and efficient on offense, using a 12-1 run to take a 28-16 lead.
-Everyone was contributing early: Pickett had three quick baskets, and Harris got to the rim for a layup on a dribble drive.
+Everyone was contributing: Pickett had three quick baskets, and Harris got to the rim for a layup on a dribble drive.
 Carey had a nice feed for a Bile layup before following with a step-back jumper from the baseline.

+“We let them get off to too good of a start shooting the basketball,” Seton Hall Coach Kevin Willard said.
+“Then we just had some breakdowns in the second half and they hit some really tough shots.”

 Everything seemed to be going the Hoyas’ way before Seton Hall decided to get more aggressive on defense, and that flipped the momentum.
 Georgetown began to turn the ball over, and the Pirates had three straight tip-ins to cut their deficit to 28-22.
 Mamukelashvili had back-to-back three-pointers that left Seton Hall behind by three at halftime.

+“We were confident,” Harris said.
+“We stayed poised.
+I tried to get my guys together, tell them to keep fighting, don’t worry about it.”

 The Pirates opened the second half with a 7-0 run that gave them their first lead since the opening minutes.
-Hoyas Coach Patrick Ewing called a timeout after an Ike Obiagu dunk, a Mamukelashvili three-pointer and a Myles Cale layup.
+Ewing called a timeout after an Ike Obiagu dunk, a Mamukelashvili three-pointer and a Myles Cale layup.

 Mamukelashvili, the Big East’s second-leading scorer, found life in those first-half three-pointers after being fairly quiet early.
 His shot in the paint put Seton Hall up 45-40 for its biggest lead, but the Hoyas didn’t roll over.